 Meet our board of directors

-Did you know that the Village Potters Foundation (TVPF) is our 501C3 nonprofit arm focused on education?
+Did you know that the Village Potters Foundation (TVPF) is our 501C3 nonprofit arm focused on education and economic sustainability for ceramic artists?
 As such, we have a group of dedicated visionaries helping shape its future.
-TVPF is proud to introduce our Board of Directors, several of whom are also potters, and all of whom are passionate about our values.
+TVPF is proud to introduce our Board of Directors, the majority of whom are also potters, and all of whom are passionate about our values.
 Their focus will be on guiding our nonprofit’s mission to expand access to programs and education in the ceramic arts at TVP.
 These passionate leaders bring creativity, expertise, and deep belief in the power of clay to connect, teach, and transform.
 They are working thoughtfully behind the scenes to ensure our programs, scholarships, and community impact continue to grow.

 Judy Muncy